 (Now we that know the dangers of climate change, a carbon tax

-is a better solution than VAT for the tax in this scheme.)
+may be a better solution than VAT for the tax in this scheme.)

 DURING the last period of mass unemployment in the 1930s, some economists, not ably Lord Kaldor considered the possibility of subsidising the labour of all workers to create jobs.
-His idea assumes that labour is I like other commodities in that if its costs can be reduced then the demand for it should increase.
+His idea assumes that labour is like other commodities in that if its costs can be reduced then the demand for it should increase.

 Since then, there has been little interest in such large scale subsidy policies.
 This may be because “back-of-the-envelope” estimates show that the cost of such schemes is enormous.
-These estimates however may n0t be as conclusive as they at ?rst seem.
+These estimates however may not be as conclusive as they at first seem.
 A model of Britain’s economy can be described which, although only approximation shows that large scale labour subsidies can be an important ingredient in a policy to significantly reduce unemployment.

 One such scheme would replace the present Value Added Tax by a combined tax and subsidy.
-In this scheme, an enterprise would pay a much higher basic rate of tax (e.g. 50 per cent in- stead of the present rate of 15 per cent). but would receive a subsidy for each worker it employed (eg. £40 per worker per week).
+In this scheme, an enterprise would pay a much higher basic rate of tax (e.g. 50 per cent instead of the present rate of 15 per cent) but would receive a subsidy for each worker it employed (eg. £40 per worker per week).
 This would mean that an enterprise employing mostly low-paid labour would receive a net subsidy, while enterprises employing mostly capital and high-paid labour would bear a much heavier tax than at present.

-For this model the labour sector is divided into five groups of five million workers. whose weekly earnings are £50, £75, £100, £125and £150 (based on the New Earnings Survey 1977).
+For this model, the labour sector is divided into five groups of five million workers. whose weekly earnings are £50, £75, £100, £125and £150 (based on the New Earnings Survey 1977).
 Most unemployment is amongst those in the £50 and £75 groups.
 Indeed, the unemployed in the higher-paid groups are often managers and professionals who have retired early.

 Even given the approximations of the model used and the drastic effect on capital use, the large impact on unemployment surely makes policies of this type worthy of further consideration.